jcredland/fos/README.md

 It has:
 -   A read only FAT16 file system.
--   Memory management
+-   Physical and virtual memory management
 -   Text mode VGA driver
 -   A custom boot loader
 -   Interrupts
--   The beginnings of a keyboard driver

-And more.
+-   A crude CLI

+Next:
+-   Kernel threads
+-   User processes and threads.

 ## Milestones
 Big milestones will be:
 -   VGA graphics driver (or SVGA).
 -   libc
--   user processes
 -   SMP
 -   IPv6 stack